angadbhasin/twitter-feed-reader/README.md

 To install the application, you will need composer.
 Simply run composer install from within the api directory to install application dependencies.
-All front end dependencies are included for your convenience but you could also install the using Bower.
+All front end dependencies are included for your convenience but you could also install them using Bower.
 PHP unit tests are included in the api/tests folder.
 Unit tests can be executed by using the following command

 ".\vendor\bin\phpunit api/tests/unit"